MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/new-embed-service-principal.md

 ## Step 2 - Create an Azure AD security group

 Your service principal doesn't have access to any of your Power BI content and APIs.
-To give the service principal access, create a security group in Azure AD, and add the [app](https://docs.microsoft.com/azure/active-directory/develop/app-objects-and-service-principals) you created to that security group.
+To give the service principal access, create a security group in Azure AD, and add the service principal you created to that security group.

 There are two ways to create an Azure AD security group:
 * Manually (in Azure)
-* Using PowerSell
+* Using PowerShell

 ### Create a security group manually

-To create an Azure security group in manually, follow the instructions in the [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) article.
+To create an Azure security group manually, follow the instructions in the [Create a basic group and add members using Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) article.

 ### Create a security group using PowerShell